1.5 million reasons you should have TPD insurance

 “He had the policy for about three years when he was diagnosed with really debilitating arthritis in his knees and legs,” Jessica says.
 “I told him the importance of stipulating ‘own occupation’ cover.
 He received $500,000, which is the minimum level of cover he’d chosen to take.”

-Jessica believes it probably cost him around $1500 a year for three years before receiving the $500,000 enabled him to stop working through crippling pain and, instead, find work that wouldn’t aggravate his physical ailments.
+Jessica believes it probably cost him around $1500 a year for three years before receiving the $500,000.
+This payout enabled him to stop working through crippling pain and, instead, find work that wouldn’t aggravate his physical ailments.

 Why is ‘own occupation’ so important on a TPD insurance policy?

-TPD insurance pays a lump sum if you become totally and permanently disabled because of illness or injury.
-But it’s important to note that each insurer has a different definition of what it means to be totally and permanently disabled.
+TPD insurance pays a lump sum if you become totally and permanently disabled because of an illness or injury.
+It’s important to note that each insurer has a different definition of what it means to be totally and permanently disabled.

 TPD can cover you for: